CHIMAERA FACTS

 -

-You may recognize this species from your local aquarium – spotted ratfish are one of the few species of chimaera kept in captivity.
+Spotted ratfish are one of the few species of chimaera kept in captivity.

 -

 Like all chimaeras, the spotted ratfish has a long, pointed, and serrated dorsal spine.
 The dorsal spine is mildly poisonous and used for defense.
 Spotted ratfish are eaten by other sharks, some seabirds, and even seals.
-In Washington State, some seal deaths have been caused by internal trauma from ingesting chimaera spines
+In Washington State, some seal deaths have been caused by internal trauma from ingesting chimaera spines.